17th May 1536- Execution of George Boleyn

 Site of the scaffold on Tower Hill

-On the morning of Wednesday, 17th May 1536 George Boleyn, Henry Norris, Francis Weston, William Brereton and Mark Smeaton were led out of the Tower under close guard and beheaded on a high scaffold on Tower Hill.
-Large crowds had gathered to see the bloody end of these once great men- among the onlookers stood a number of courtiers.
+On the morning of Wednesday, 17th May 1536 George Boleyn, Henry Norris, Francis Weston, William Brereton and Mark Smeaton were led out of the western entrance of the Tower under close guard and beheaded on a high scaffold on Tower Hill.
+Large crowds had gathered to see the bloody end of these once great men – among the onlookers stood a number of courtiers.

-Anne Boleyn and Thomas Wyatt were witnesses to these gruesome acts from the window of their prison cells within the Tower.
-It seems likely that Wyatt watched from his prison in the Bell Tower as described in a poem he wrote later that year:
+Tradition has it that Thomas Wyatt may also have watched the executions from his prison in the Bell Tower (or somewhere nearby), as described in a poem he wrote later that year:

 “The Bell Tower showed me such a sight